AI in Trading: Algos, LLMs and Quantum Computing

 Algorithms can be codified in programming languages.
 Languages offer a way to define instructions which can be then interpreted into machine code and executed on a digital computer.
 So some online trading platforms offer the capacity to create instances of these codified algorithms, integrated into the trading mechanisms for the platform via its connection with a broker or CFD provider.

-A well known example are Expert Advisors, or EAs which are offered via the MetaTrader platform (currently MT4 and its successor MT5).
-EAs can perform a number of tasks, but they are principally known in their capacity as online trading robots.
-These are trading strategies codified as algorithms which are executed on the terminal via its connection with the broker offering the trading platform (they may also be hosted via a VPS).
+A well-known example is Expert Advisors, or EAs which are offered via the MetaTrader platform (currently MT4 and its successor MT5).
+EAs can perform several tasks, but they are principally known in their capacity as online trading robots.
+These are trading strategies codified as algorithms that are executed on the terminal via its connection with the broker offering the trading platform (they may also be hosted via a VPS).

 Pluses and minuses of algorithmic trading

 The potential pluses of algorithmic trading include that the trader can let the chosen strategy run.
-They do not need to make the decision to enter, manage or exit a trade.
-These programs can also execute at frequencies which the human trader might find tiring or in some cases impossible.
+They do not need to decide to enter, manage, or exit a trade.
+These programs can also execute at frequencies that the human trader might find tiring or in some cases impossible.
 Thus the potential for being directly whipsawed does not apply.
-However the problem and a potential minus is that the computer program will apply these instructions even when a human trader might not, perhaps for good reasons.
+However, the problem and a potential minus is that the computer program will apply these instructions even when a human trader might not, perhaps for good reasons.

 So trading systems can exhibit drawdown from reverses against the traded direction and in some cases do so very rapidly.
-A human trader might have ended the trade before this happens, though drawdown are a reason why systems may be turned off during news releases.
-However the robot is designed to play the market, in the sense that it can and will plough through this choppiness, where a human trader might not or might get whipsawed, if it is choppiness and not a kind of market change which would invalidate the trade.
+A human trader might have ended the trade before this happens, though drawdown is a reason why systems may be turned off during news releases.
+However, the robot is designed to play the market, in the sense that it can and will plow through this choppiness, whereas a human trader might not or might get whipsawed, if it is choppiness and not a kind of market change which would invalidate the trade.

-It should be noted that it is possible for a trader to adjust an automated system, but doing so could lead into the same problems faced by self-directed trading.
-To some extent automation means automation, however sophisticated systems might have mechanisms for automated adjustment based on drawdown, for example by altering position sizes.
+It should be noted that a trader can adjust an automated system, but doing so might lead to the same problems faced by self-directed trading.
+To some extent, automation means automation, however, sophisticated systems might have mechanisms for automated adjustment based on drawdown, for example by altering position sizes.
 Trading systems can still produce losses sometimes rapidly which the trader cannot cope with.
-So is there a way to make trading robots smarter and what would it mean to do so.
+So is there a way to make trading robots smarter and what would it mean to do so?

 5 steps from formulating a strategy to its implementation as shown in this layer diagram